HattrickNZ/DS3_CourseProject_CleaningData/CodeBook.md

 ####The following variaable names uses these abbreviations to make up there names:

 '''
- t = time
+-t = time
- f = frequency
+-f = frequency
- Body
+-Body
- Acc
+-Acc
- Mean
+-Mean
- X = x-axis
+-X = x-axis
- Y = y-axis
+-Y = y-axis
- Z = z-axis
+-Z = z-axis
- Gravity
+-Gravity
- Jerk
+-Jerk
- Gyro
+-Gyro
- Mag
+-Mag
- Freq
+-Freq
- Std = standerd deviation
+-Std = standerd deviation
 '''

 ##### testUser
-..* 1-30 this is the 30 volunteers   NoteA  there is 9 voluteers where in the test data
+- 1-30 this is the 30 volunteers   NoteA  there is 9 voluteers where in the test data
 #####Activity
-..* values between 1 to 6  this refers to the activity labels -> 1 WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
+- values between 1 to 6  this refers to the activity labels -> 1 WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
 #####testUser_Mean
 #####Activity_Mean
 #####tBodyAccMeanX_Mean